zbyju/obsidian/1. Fleeting notes/PDB/Heap table vs index-organized table vs cluster.md

 Pros:
 - Fast access using the index
-- Space efficient - no separate index
+- Space efficient - no separate table
 - Can improve range based queries - data is sorted so we can sequentially get them

 Cons:
 - Overhead with index maintenance
-- N
+- Basically only useful for primary key access

+# Cluster